bmuschko/cka-crash-course/exercises/14-troubleshooting-app/solution/solution.md

 # Solution

-## Fixing the issue in namepace "gemini"
+## Fixing the issue in namespace "gemini"

 Create the namespace `gemini` with the following command: